-- (a) The Acute Crisis Unit shall assess each individual to determine appropriateness of admission.
-Initial assessments by an MHP are to be completed on all clients voluntary or involuntary prior to admission. - (b) Client intake information shall contain, but not be limited to the following identification data: - (1) Client name; - (2) Name and identifying information of the legal guardian(s) - (3) Home address; - (4) Telephone number; - (5) Referral source; - (6) Reason for referral; - (7) Significant other to be notified in case of emergency; - (8) Intake data core content; - (9) Presenting problem and disposition; - (10) A record of pertinent information regarding adverse reactions to drugs, drug allergies, or sensitivities shall be obtained during intake and kept in a highly visible location in or on the record; and - (11) Screening for co-occurring disorders, trauma, medical and legal issues. - (c) Client assessment information for clients admitted to Acute Crisis Units shall be completed within 12 hours of admission.

-- (1) Integrated mental health and substance abuse psychosocial evaluation that minimally addresses: - (A) The client's strengths and abilities to be considered during community reentry; - (B) Economic, vocational, educational, social, family and spiritual issues as indicated; and - (C) An initial discharge plan. - (2) Interpretive summary of relevant assessment findings that results in the development of an intervention plan addressing mental health, substance use disorder, and other related issues contributing to the crisis; - (3) An integrated intervention plan that minimally addresses the client's: - (A) Presenting crisis situation that incorporates the identified problem(s); - (B) Strengths and abilities; - (C) Needs and preferences; and - (D) Goals and objectives.
+- (a) The Crisis Stabilization Unit shall assess each individual to determine appropriateness of admission.
+Initial assessments are to be completed on all clients voluntary or involuntary at time of entrance. - (b) Client intake information shall contain, but not be limited to the following identification data:

+(1) Client name;

+(2) Name and identifying information of the legal guardian(s) (3) Home address; (4) Telephone number; (5) Referral source; (6) Reason for referral; (7) Significant other to be notified in case of emergency; (8) Intake data core content; (9) Presenting problem and disposition; (10) A record of pertinent information regarding adverse reactions to drugs, drug allergies or sensitivities shall be obtained during intake and kept in a highly visible location in or on the record; and (11) Screening for co-occurring disorders, trauma, medical and legal issues. (c) Client assessment information for clients admitted to Crisis Stabilization Units shall be completed within 12 hours of client's entrance.
+(1) Integrated mental health and substance abuse psychosocial evaluation that minimally addresses: (A) The client's strengths and abilities to be considered during community re-entry; (B) Economic, vocational, educational, social, family and spiritual issues as indicated; and (C) An initial discharge plan.
-125.000 Health, mental health, substance abuse, and drug history

-- (a) A health and drug history shall be completed for each client at the time of admission in Acute Crisis Unit (as soon as practical).
-The medical history shall include obtainable information regarding: - (1) Name of medication; - (2) Strength and dosage of current medication; - (3) Length of time patient was on the medication if known; - (4) Benefit(s) of medication; - (5) Side effects; - (6) The prescribing medical professional if known; and - (7) Relevant drug history of family members. - (b) A mental health history, including symptoms and safety screening, shall be completed for each client at the time of admission in an Acute Crisis Unit (as soon as practical).
+(2) Interpretive summary of relevant assessment findings that results in the development of an intervention plan addressing mental health, substance use disorder, and other related issues contributing to the crisis; (3) An integrated intervention plan that minimally addresses the client's: (A) Presenting crisis situation that incorporates the identified problem(s); (B) Strengths and abilities; (C) Needs and preferences; and (D) Goals and objectives.
+125.00 Health, mental health, substance abuse, and drug history Cris ealth and drug history shall be completed for each client at the time of entrance in a is Stabilization Unit (as soon as practical).
+The medical history shall include obtainable ormation regarding: (1) Name of medication; (2) Strength and dosage of current medication; (3) Length of time patient was on the medication if known; (4) Benefit(s) of medication; (5) Side effects; (6) The prescribing medical professional if known; and (7) Relevant drug history of family members.

-(c) A substance abuse history, including checklist for use, abuse, and dependence for common substances (including nicotine and caffeine) and screening for withdrawal risk and IV use shall be completed for each client at the time of admission
+- (b) A mental health history, including symptoms and safety screening, shall be completed for each client at the time of entrance in a Crisis Stabilization Unit (as soon as practical). - (C) A substance abuse history, including checklist for use, abuse, and dependence for common substances (including nicotine and caffeine) and screening for withdrawal risk and IV use shall be completed for each client at the time of entrance.

-126.000 Progress notes
+126.00 Progress notes

-- (a) The Acute Crisis Unit shall have a policy and procedure mandating the chronological documentation of progress notes for clients admitted to Acute Crisis Units. - (b) Progress notes shall minimally address the following: - (1) Person(s) to whom services were rendered; - (2) Activities and services provided and as they relate to the goals and objectives of the intervention plan, including ongoing reference to the intervention plan; - (3) Documentation of the progress or lack of progress in crisis resolution as defined in the intervention plan; - (4) Documentation of the intervention plan's implementation, including client activities and services: - (5) The client's current status; - (6) Documentation of the client's response to intervention services, changes in behavior and mood, and outcome of intervention services; - (7) Plans for continuing therapy or for discharge, whichever is appropriate; and - (c) Progress notes shall be documented according to the following time frames: - (1) Intervention team shall document progress notes daily; and - (2) Nursing service shall document progress notes on each shift.
+(a) The Crisis Stabilization Unit shall have a policy and procedure mandating the chronological documentation of progress notes for clients admitted to Crisis Stabilization Units. (b) Progress notes shall minimally address the following: (1) Person(s) to whom services were rendered; (2) Activities and services provided and as they relate to the goals and objectives of the intervention plan, including ongoing reference to the intervention plan; (3) Documentation of the progress or lack of progress in crisis resolution as defined in the intervention plan; (4) Documentation of the intervention plan's implementation, including client activities and services; (5) The client's current status; (6) Documentation of the client's response to intervention services, changes in behavior and mood, and outcome of intervention services;

+(C) Progress notes shall be documented according to the following time frames: